martgil/webext-docs/tabs.rst

       :name: [``cookieStoreId``]
       :type: (string, optional)

-      The <a href='https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/contextualIdentities/ContextualIdentity#cookiestoreid'>CookieStore</a> id used by the tab.
-Either a custom id created using the <a href='https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/contextualIdentities'>contextualIdentities API</a>, or a built-in one: :value:`firefox-default`, :value:`firefox-container-1`, :value:`firefox-container-2`, :value:`firefox-container-3`, :value:`firefox-container-4`, :value:`firefox-container-5`. **Note:** The naming pattern was deliberately not changed for Thunderbird, but kept for compatibility reasons.
+      The `CookieStore <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/contextualIdentities/ContextualIdentity#cookiestoreid>`__ id used by the tab.
+Either a custom id created using the `contextualIdentities API <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/contextualIdentities>`__, or a built-in one: :value:`firefox-default`, :value:`firefox-container-1`, :value:`firefox-container-2`, :value:`firefox-container-3`, :value:`firefox-container-4`, :value:`firefox-container-5`. **Note:** The naming pattern was deliberately not changed for Thunderbird, but kept for compatibility reasons.

    .. api-member::